ToomasMolder/X-road-scripts/monitor/docs/corrector_module.md

 ## About

+The collector module is part of [X-Road v6 monitor project](../readme.md), which includes modules of [Database module](database_module.md), [Collector module](collector_module.md), [Corrector module (this document)](corrector_module.md), [Analysis module](analysis_module.md), [Reports module](reports_module.md) and [Opendata module](opendata_module.md).

+Overall system, its users and rights, processes and directories are designed in a way, that all modules can reside in one server and also in separate servers.

+Overall system is also designed in a way, that allows to monitor data from different X-Road v6 instances (ee-dev, ee-test, EE), see also [X-Road v6 environments](https://www.ria.ee/en/x-road-environments.html#v6).

+Overall system is also designed in a way, that can be used by X-Road Centre for all X-Road members as well as for Member own monitoring (includes possibilities to monitor also members data exchange partners).

-The corrector module is responsible to clean the raw data from corrector and derive monitoring metrics in a clean database collection.
+The **corrector module** is responsible to clean the raw data from corrector and derive monitoring metrics in a clean database collection.
 The execution of the corrector module is performed automatically via a **cron job** task.

-The module source code can be found at:
+The module source code can be found at (ACL-protected):

 ```
 https://stash.ria.ee/projects/XTEE6/repos/monitor/browse
 ```

-and can be downloaded into server:
+and can be downloaded into server (ACL-protected):

 ```bash
 # NB! git clone required only once